Lawrence city commissioners approve new Land Development Code after dozens of commenters urge them to press pause

 The draft has since been changed to keep in minimums for residential parking but with lower numbers than before.
 A handful of residents during public comment Tuesday night urged for the removal of those parking minimums.

-The start date if the code were passed would be April 1, 2025, with a first round of “revisions and corrections” expected to come later in the year.
+The start date for the code is set for April 1, 2025, with a first round of “revisions and corrections” expected to come later in the year.

 In other business, the commission approved a special use permit that would allow the addition of 24 Pallet shelters behind the Lawrence Community Shelter.